 Although most people think of journalism in terms of newspapers, a major in journalism prepares you for a wide variety of careers in which gathering information and communicating it are important.
 Journalism majors are employed in fields such as reporting, editing, publishing, public relations, advertising, newspaper, television and radio, newsletters and corporate publications, writing training programs, screenwriting and writing books.

 Why study Journalism at Wayne State?

 The journalism program at Wayne State University is widely respected as a professionally oriented program, designed to prepare you to work in the world of journalism.
-Our graduates are now on the staffs of the Detroit Free Press, The Detroit News, The Wall Street Journal, The Los Angeles Times and numerous other newspapers, magazines, radio and television stations and on public relations staffs.
+Our graduates are now on the staffs of the Detroit Free Press, The Detroit News, Wall Street Journal, Los Angeles Times and numerous other newspapers, magazines, radio and television stations and on public relations staffs.
 The program uses talented professionals to teach students to write clearly, concisely and correctly.
 At the same time, we teach them ethics and life skills and how to get a job and keep it.

-Although the South End, WSU's student-run newspaper, is not formally affiliated with the Department of Communication, many Journalism students work at the paper.
+Although The South End, WSU's student-run newspaper, is not formally affiliated with the Department of Communication, many journalism students work at the paper.
 The opportunity is exceptional and an important training ground for students.

 Journalism Institute for Media Diversity

 The Journalism Institute for Media Diversity at WSU is the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
 JIMD awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.

 A major in broadcast journalism prepares students for a variety of careers.
 Broadcast journalism majors are employed in fields such as broadcasting, reporting, public relations, advertising, newspaper, television and radio, newsletters and corporate publications, writing training programs, screen writing and writing books.